 Choosing grass seed is probably the most important step of all.
 Many homeowners don’t realize it, but most grass seed contains weed seeds as well.
 It is well worth your money to pay more for better quality seeds.
 Cheaper seed has weeds and you don’t want to plant more weeds.
 Always check the tag/label to confirm the quality.
 Look for 0% weed seed and 0% other crop.

-Among many things, selecting the right type of seed is an essential step in the process of successfully establishing turf.
+The variety of grass seed is also important.
 It is very important to select a seed blend that will accommodate the growing conditions and environment it is planted in.
-Seed selection: For the Kansas City area we like a lawn to have a 50/50 blend of bluegrass and Turf Type Tall Fescue.
+We suggest that for the Kansas City area you want to have a 50/50 blend of Bluegrass and Turf Type Tall Fescue.
 This blend performs well in our harsh climate.
-We recommend that you do not want Rye Grass or Fine Fescue in your lawn as these grass types do not hold up in our hot dry summers.
+We recommend that you do not use Rye Grass or Fine Fescue in your lawn as these grass types do not hold up in our hot dry summers.
 Most lawns already have bluegrass in them as it naturally spreads on its own.
 Fescue on the other hand is slow to spread and may need to be added every few years to maintain the proper balance.
 So in short, if overseeding in the Kansas City area use a Turf Type Tall Fescue and if starting over from scratch with bare soil use a 90% Fescue 10% Bluegrass blend.

 Fall Dormant Seeding